unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 ## Overview

 This page describes the two methods for configuring UniFi Poller.
+It also describes most of the common configuration values and the environment variable alternative.

 UniFi Poller can be configured for use in two ways:

-- Using environment variables (often used in a Docker).
+- Using environment variables (often used in Docker).
 - With a configuration file.
 - Both may be used simultaneously; env variables win in case of duplicate settings.

 Which to use is a matter of personal choice.
-The environmental path has the advantage that all settings are in one place.
-The config file method has the advantage that UniFi Poller specific settings can be saved in the same shared Docker folder as the rest of the app's data.
-Normally native installs use a configuration file and Docker installations use environment variables.
+Environment variables have the advantage that all settings (referring to Docker) are in one place.
+The config file method has the advantage that UniFi Poller specific settings can be saved in the same shared Docker folder as other app's data. **Normally native installs use a configuration file and Docker installations use environment variables.**

 The variables to be set can be split into three categories:

 1. Configuration of UniFi Poller itself.
 1. Configuration of the UniFi controller.
     - Multiple controllers are permitted for different sites.
-1. Configuration of the output databases.
+1. Configuration of the output databases (plugins).
     - UniFi Poller may output to both InfluxDB and Prometheus simultaneously.
+    - Other outputs plugins can be created, but none exist currently.

 More documentation on the configuration options is included in the [example configuration file](https://github.com/unifi-poller/unifi-poller/blob/master/examples/up.conf.example) in the main Github repo.

+The following sections break down the various configuration options available for the three main categories mentions previously.

 ## Poller